 ‘I have no intentions of pulling over, Dad.
 I think I’ll be OK…’ Mitch said.

-‘Mitch…It’s been all over the news…These African blokes...
-Sudanese I think they are... in stolen prestige cars are targeting other prestige vehicles along that stretch of road because it’s dark and remote…They force the driver to pull over, assault them with hammers or steel bars, or whatever, then take their car…They’re mongrels.’
+‘Mitch…It’s been all over the news…These African blokes... news reports them as Sudanese I think... in stolen prestige cars are targeting other prestige vehicles along that stretch of road because it’s dark and remote…They force the driver to pull over, assault them with hammers or steel bars, or whatever, then take their car…They’re mongrels.’

 As his Dad informed him of the potential dangers, the white Audi suddenly swerved left and side-swiped Mitch’s new Bimmer.